 Astigmatism

-If you experience blurry vision in one or both eyes, an expert Lasik and cataract surgeon featured at Trusted LASIK Surgeons™ wants you to know that you could have astigmatism.
+If you experience blurry vision in one or both eyes, you probably have astigmatism.
 This is when your eye comes to a point, much like a football, which results in multiple focal points.
-The cornea’s uneven curvature can’t bend light evenly and smoothly, resulting in a refractive error that causes blurred vision.
+The cornea’s uneven curvature can’t bend light evenly and smoothly, resulting in a refractive error that causes the blurred vision.

 When the cornea on the front of your eye is responsible for the irregular eye shape, you have corneal astigmatism.
 When the lens is distorted, you have lenticular astigmatism.
 If you have nearsighted astigmatism, the focal points are located in front of the retina.
 If you have farsighted astigmatism, the focal points are located behind the retina.

-Regardless of which type of astigmatism is blurring your vision, you can visit one of the distinguished and trusted cataract surgeons listed in the Trusted Lasik Surgeons™ directory to have the condition corrected.
+Regardless of which type of astigmatism is blurring your vision, you can visit one of the lasik, cataract and vision correction expert surgeons listed in the Trusted Lasik Surgeons™ directory to have this condition corrected.

 Signs of Astigmatism